Best AI Wealth Management Tools, by Use Case

 Are AI wealth management tools safe to connect to my accounts?

 Safety depends on how access works.
 Prefer tools that use regulated aggregation, read-only-by-default access, and explicit approval for any action.
-Walnut connects through SnapTrade, a regulated aggregator, reads your holdings read-only by default, and requires your approval for any trade.
+Walnut connects through a regulated connection, reads your holdings read-only by default, and requires your approval for any trade.
 Review each provider’s security and permissions model, and understand what data a tool can see and do, before linking an account.

 How do I choose between these tools?